 Try Online Therapy

-This could be an option for anyone who would prefer email/messaging/text-based therapy rather than talking face-to-face with someone.
+This could be an option for anyone who would prefer email/messaging/text-based therapy rather than talking face-to-face with someone, but there are also video chat options.
 Another benefit is that some of these services offer instant, 24/7 therapy.
 No more waiting for next week’s session!
 Online therapy can also be more affordable than in-person sessions.

 My friends have used the following online counseling tools and recommend them:

-- BetterHelp – Offering messaged-based and video chat therapy.
+- BetterHelp – Offering messaged-based and video chat therapy that I’m currently using.
 They’ll match you with a counselor based on your needs, and you’re able to switch counselors at any time.
 Services start at $35/week, but they do offer financial aid to those in need!